-First, I find new healing modalities, such as stem cell treatments, quite fascinating.
 Right now, stem cell research is in its infancy.
-It does seem to hold promise for future systemic treatments and may provide more immediate help for very specific treatments.
+It does seem to hold promise for future systemic treatments and it has proven itself successful for certain localized treatments.
 I, however, have not talked to anyone with genuine FQAD that has been systemically helped by stem cells, yet.
 If you have been helped please contact me as I would be interested in hearing from someone who was chronically suffering and had their lives turned around by stem cells.

-The unfortunate reality is this; I have now heard from a handful of genuine severely floxed folks who have gotten much worse after stem cell therapy.
-A couple of folks initially had what they thought was a systemic benefit, only to see that perceived benefit disappear and in some their chronic symptoms got much worse.
-Although I don’t pretend to understand the mechanism of temporary improvement, I can make several educated guesses as to why it would be negative from a genetic basis.
+For me the unfortunate reality is this; I have heard from a handful of genuine severely floxed folks who have gotten much worse after stem cell therapy.
+A couple of folks initially had what they thought was an overall systemic benefit, only to see that perceived benefit disappear and in some their chronic symptoms got much worse.
+Although I don’t pretend to understand the mechanism of temporary improvement (possibly placebo), I can make several educated guesses as to why it would be negative from a genetic basis.

 Then there is the cost factor.
 Stem cell treatment is expensive, very expensive.
 I have also corresponded with some that have come away feeling victimized after spending $25,000 for stem cells treatment that did not produce viable results.
 Some individuals have mortgaged their homes and put their families in financial hardship just to get stem cell treatments.

-Listen, I do get it and I am not without compassion because people are scared, in pain, and suffering.
+Listen, I do get it and I am not without compassion because I know people are scared, in pain, and suffering.
 If I knew for a fact that stem cells would help me, I would raise money and try them myself (non-embryonic).
 However, I have heard it time and time again, people get desperate and look for help and they want it right now.
 They don’t want to hear anything negative from me or anyone else, they just want to get better.
 Believe me, I, and many, many others have been there.
 The bad news is that people are often vulnerable during these times and can easily be taken advantage of, and in the area of stem cells it would be easy to be taken advantage of.
 My advice is to read this article from the International Society for Stem Cell Research entitled Nine Things To Know About Stem Cell Treatments.

-If you decide to pursue this avenue. please research, and use caution.
+If you decide to pursue this avenue, please research thoroughly and use extreme caution.